Advising Frequently Asked Questions

 That depends on what kind of engineering you're planning to study and where you are planning to finish your degree.
 Different discipline require different courses, and different colleges/universities have different requirements.
 For all but electrical engineers, our recommendation is that you take the full three-quarter series.
 (Electrical engineers generally need only CHEM 131.)
 That way, you won't have to go back and retake courses later, when you might not remember the material in the previous courses quite as well.
 You'll also give yourself the flexibility to apply to a variety of different schools.
 The University of Washington generally requires fewer courses, but it is a very competitive program, and you can't be sure of getting accepted there.

 Each college has its own unique system for numbering courses.
-To see how Edmonds CC courses match up with UW courses, check out the UW course equivalency guide.
+To see how Edmonds College courses match up with UW courses, check out the UW course equivalency guide.
 If you don't see your course listed or if you have trouble interpreting the tables, it's probably best to see an advisor.